TravelMapping/HighwayData/hwy_data/HND/hndrns/README.md

 * 218
 * 219
 * 220 CA11A-San Juan de Opoa (not in 2010)
+  * The route may be in the wrong place.
+It seems to have been paved in concrete in 2022-2023.
 * 221
 * 222
 * 223
 * 224
 * 225 CA13-La Jutosa (729 in 2010)
+  * The west end may be wrong.
 * 226 CA13-Muchilena (802 in 2010)
 * 227 CA13-Cuyamel (808 in 2010)
 * 228 CA13-Cuyamelito-CA13 (810 in 2010)